wshuchen/walknrun/README.md

 ### Dependencies

-The program use [_miniprot_](https://github.com/lh3/miniprot), [_pangene_](https://github.com/lh3/pangene), and [_seqkit_](https://bioinf.shenwei.me/seqkit/).
+The program uses [_miniprot_](https://github.com/lh3/miniprot), [_pangene_](https://github.com/lh3/pangene), and [_seqkit_](https://bioinf.shenwei.me/seqkit/).
 Precompiled binaries can be download from the authors' sites.

 ### Usage

-Download the package and then export the path.
+Clone the repository and then export the path to bin.

 Users should carefully read the scripts and modify them accordingly to serve their needs.
 Note that scripts to generate and process files after alignments are written specifically for three genomes as a group and the first genome as query genome.
 Also note that some scripts set default values for options in alignment, graph construction, and run processing.

 ### Files
 bin - This directory contains all the scripts.
 If a user is to run the getPangene.sh in the test directory, the bin will also contain pangene.

-test - This directory contain data (genomes, protein sequences) to run the scripts from alignment to walk extraction.
+test - This directory contains genome sequences (partial chromosomes of three rice cultivars), protein sequences, and scripts to run the program from alignment to walk extraction.

 ### Functionality of the scripts

 _getAssemblySeq.sh_ - extract chromosome sequences and insert "genome_chrN" before ">"
-_list3Genome.sg_ - make a list of combined names of three genomes _alignProt.sh_ - run miniprot to align proteins to genomes
+_list3Genome.sh_ - make a list of combined names of three genomes _alignProt.sh_ - run miniprot to align proteins to genomes
 _makeGraphPav.sh_ - run pangene to construct gene graph and generate PAV table
 _symbolizeWalk.sh_ - extract gene walk, <u>rearrange</u>, symbolize, and summarize PAV table